Do (singer): Cinderella

 From November 2007 to March 2008, Do starred in Assepoester, a Dutch version of Cinderella, as the title character.
 The production was held at the Efteling Theatre, a theatre in the Efteling amusement park in the Netherlands.
 It was Do's first live theatrical performance.

 Personal life

 On 7 July 2007, Do married Marc Verschoor in Barcelona.
 The couple divorced in 2010 but reconciled in 2012.
 She gave birth to a son on 2 January 2014.
-Do posed nude in, and was featured on the cover of, the January 2009 issue of the Dutch edition of Playboy.
+Do posed nude for, and was featured on the cover of, the January 2009 issue of the Dutch edition of Playboy.